paulscherrerinstitute/ADASItpx/docs/ADASItpx.rst

 The server supports three output channels,

 * Raw - Unprocessed data straight from the detector in tpx3 format.
-* Image - Two-dimensional images at detector acquisition framerate in TIFF format.
+* Image - Two-dimensional images at detector acquisition framerate, in TIFF format for file scheme and jsonimage format for tcp scheme.
 * Preview - Two-dimensional images at preview framerate.

-The output file path of each channel can be one of the following:
+The output scheme of each channel can be one of the following:

 * A physical file path on the server host, e.g. "/tmp".
-* An HTTP host URL, e.g. "\http://localhost:8080".
+* For Image and Preview outputs, an HTTP host URL, e.g. "\http://localhost:8080".
 In such a case the image is accessible via URL "\http://localhost:8080/measurement/image".
 * A TCP address,

   * "tcp://listen@localhost:1234".
 Server opens a socket at the specified port at the start of a measurement.